How to Install the PnP PowerShell Module for SharePoint Online?

 Install-Module -Name SharePointPnPPowerShell2019 -AllowClobber

 This script installs the SharePointPnPPowerShell2019 module and makes cmdlets available from this module.
-You can use “Import-Module SharePointPnPPowerShell2019” at the first line to instruct your script to load and use Cmdlets from this specific module.
+You can use “Import-Module SharePointPnPPowerShell2019” on the first line to instruct your script to load and use Cmdlets from this specific module.
 As a side note, the old SharePointPnPPowerShellOnline module is archived and no longer updated.

 At times, You may need to use the CSOM PowerShell scripts with the combination of PnP PowerShell cmdlets, as we don’t have PnP PowerShell cmdlets for each and everything in SharePoint Online: How to Connect to SharePoint online using CSOM PowerShell?